Checkered Marble Floors: Timeless Elegance or High-Maintenance Hassle?

 • They look stunning.
 Whether your space trends vintage or ultra-modern, the pattern bridges eras effortlessly.

 • They stay cool.
-In warmer climates, marble’s thermal properties help reduce reliance on air conditioning—an eco-smart bonus.
+In warmer climates, marble’s thermal mass helps reduce indoor temperatures.

 But Here’s Where You Might Pause

 A polished surface can be slippery.
-Especially in areas like kitchens or baths.
-Experts such as Michael Rowe from StoneTech Co. recommend honed finishes or anti-slip treatments for safety.
+Flooring specialists at StoneTech frequently recommend honed finishes or anti-slip treatments in kitchens and baths.

 By the Numbers (and Stories)